ycrc/ycrc.github.io/docs/clusters/bouchet_beta.md

 ## Access the Cluster

+Access to the Bouchet Beta can be requested via the [Beta Access Request From](https://forms.gle/krJjvGBX9pSSmiNE9).
+For the beta period,  we are explicitly and exclusively seeking tightly coupled, parallel workloads.

 Once you have an account, the cluster can be accessed [via ssh](/clusters-at-yale/access).
 You can log in with the command: